I used to religiously straighten my curls twice a year, so I could flaunt my length and just change things up for a bit.

-I moved away from straightening my natural hair a few years ago.
-It has now been five years since I last straightened my hair and I do not miss it.
+I moved away from doing this a few years ago, and now it’s been a full two years since I have straightened my hair.
+I do not miss it.
+Here’s why.

-The ends of my hair split faster when I flat iron it than the sun does in a British winter.
+The ends of my hair split faster than the sun in a British winter, when I flat iron it.
+So

-But then a couple days later, I would be bored and missing the volume that comes with my natural curls.
-I would be questioning why I even bothered at all.
+But then a couple days later, I’d be bored and missing the volume that comes with my natural curls.
+I'd be questioning why I even bothered.

-When I first noticed that I wasn’t so eager to straighten my hair anymore, I searched myself for my original motivations.
-Sure, I used to think that straight hair was sleek, or formal hair (those white European beauty ideals were super entrenched, y’all), and thus would straighten my hair for special occasions.
+When I first noticed I wasn’t so eager to straighten my hair anymore, I searched myself for my original motivations.
+Sure, I used to think that straight hair = sleek, or formal hair (white European beauty ideals are super entrenched, y’all), and thus would straighten my hair for special occasions.
 But there were other, more superficial reasons.
 I realized that I was primarily straightening my hair to revel in my length once or twice a year.
 But... micro braiding my hair once a year gives me the same opportunity, and is way more flexible!

 Micro-braiding gives me all of the length straightening would afford, minus the split ends and high maintenance.
 It lasts a lot longer, too.
-The only drawback is the amount of time it takes for installation and take down (~30 hours).
-However, those 30 hours in exchange for 8-10 weeks of wear is pretty good in my book.
+The only drawback is the amount of time it takes for installation and take down (~30 hours 😥).
+30 hours in exchange for 8-10 weeks of wear is pretty good in my book.

 What about you?
 Do you like straightening your hair, or are you meh on it?